websavers/pick-giveaway-winner/readme.txt

 It may seem counterintuitive, but if you re-run the plugin on the same post and occasionally get the same winner, this proves that the plugin actually is random.
 For example, if you roll a dice several times you will eventually get the same number twice in a row.
 The same thing happens with the plugin.
 However, if you run the plugin several times in a row and keep getting the same winner, that could indicate a problem.

+= Why can I only run this plugin on the 100 most recent posts? =

+This is done to reduce strain on the server and avoid problems that occurred when people had more than a thousand posts.
+Most giveaways should be done by the time you've posted 100 more posts, so this shouldn't cause problems for most people.

 = This is awesome!
 Can I send you money? =

 Sure!
 Go to my plugin page at https://www.makeworthymedia.com/plugins/ to donate.